 Caregiver Sensitivity Hypothesis: the explanation put forward by Mary Ainsworth, Sylvia Bell & Donelda Stayton (1974) that an infant forms a primary attachment with the person who is most sensitive and responsive to its social releasers.

-Case Study: a detailed record of the experiences of an individual or a series of events occurring within a given framework (eg: the account of a life-cycle).
+Case Study: a detailed study of the experiences of an individual, small group, institution, even or a series of events occurring within a given framework (eg: the account of a life-cycle).

 Castes: are corporate social units which are ranked and generally defined by descent, marriage and occupation.